The Optical Two and Three-Dimensional Fundamental Plane Correlations for Nearly 180 Gamma-Ray Burst Afterglows with Swift/UVOT, RATIR, and the SUBARU Telescope: Methodology

 \subsection{Light curve fitting with the Willingale 2007 (W07) model}

-We confirm the existence of a plateau by fitting the LCs to the phenomenological \cite{Willingale2007} model (hereafter W07, see the dashed black and solid red lines in Fig. \ref{fig:examples}).\footnote{The W07 model makes no assumptions on the underlying physics.} We include all 181 GRBs that can be successfully fitted by the W07 model:
+We confirm the existence of a plateau by fitting the LCs to the phenomenological \cite{Willingale2007} model (hereafter W07, see the dashed black and solid red lines in Fig. \ref{fig:examples}).\footnote{The W07 model makes no assumptions on the underlying physics.} We include all 179 GRBs that can be successfully fitted by the W07 model:

-where the prompt (index `i=\textit{p}') and the afterglow (`i=\textit{a}') could be in principle modelled.
+where the prompt (index `i=\textit{p}') and the afterglow (`i=\textit{a}') could be modelled, in principle.
 The LC $f_{tot}(t) = f_p(t) + f_a(t)$ contains two sets of four free parameters $(T_{i},F_{i}, \alpha_i,t_i)$, where $T_i$ and $F_i$ are the end times and corresponding fluxes at the plateau end, $\alpha_{i}$ is the temporal PL decay index, and $t_{i}$ is the initial rise timescale, usually fixed at zero.
-We exclude cases when the afterglow fitting procedure fails or the determination of 1 $\sigma$ confidence intervals does not satisfy the \cite{Avni1976} $\chi^{2}$ rules.
-We show in the middle panel of Fig. 1 two examples of LCs fitted with the W07 model from a GRB which shows the peak of the prompt emission indicated by an empty red circle.
-Of the 502 LCs fitted, 181 yield a good fitting.
-We reject 69 for being a PL, and 42 for not fulfilling the aforementioned $\Delta \chi ^2$ prescriptions, 43 for being too scattered, 148 for having sufficient data points or 19 when multiple reasons above are happening at the same time. {\bf We here clarify that the fit shows the presence of the plateau emission, but we do not require that this fit either W07 or BPL is the only possibility to fit the data.} For the successfully fitted LCs, we compute the source rest-frame isotropic luminosity $L_{opt}$ (erg s$^{-1}$) at the end of the plateau emission and, when possible, the peak prompt luminosity $L_\text{peak, opt}$ (erg s$^{-1}$) following \cite{dainotti2016,dainotti2017a,dainotti2017b,dainotti2020arXiv,dainotti2021b}. {\bf The luminosities are defined as follows:
+We exclude cases when the afterglow fitting procedure fails or the determination of $1\sigma$ confidence intervals does not satisfy the \cite{Avni1976} $\chi^{2}$ rules.
+We show in the middle panel of Fig. \ref{fig:examples} two examples of LCs fitted with the W07 model from a GRB which shows the peak of the prompt emission indicated by an empty black circle.
+Of the 500 LCs fitted, 179 yield a good fitting.
+We reject 69 for being a PL, 42 for not fulfilling the aforementioned $\Delta \chi ^2$ prescriptions, 43 for being too scattered, 148 for having insufficient data points, and 19 when multiple reasons above are happening at the same time.
+We here clarify that the fit shows the presence of the plateau emission, given by several models such as the W07, smoothly BPL, or simple BPL.
+For the successfully fitted LCs, we compute the source rest-frame isotropic luminosity $L_\text{opt}$ (erg s$^{-1}$) at the end of the plateau emission and, when possible, the peak prompt luminosity $L_\text{peak, opt}$ (erg s$^{-1}$) following \cite{dainotti2016,dainotti2017a,dainotti2017b,dainotti2020arXiv,dainotti2021b}.
+The luminosities are defined as follows: